argonne-lcf/AR2023/04_expertise-and-resources/staff-spotlights.md

 # Paige Kinsley, ALCF Education Outreach Lead

-Paige Kinsley is the ALCF Education Outreach Lead, working with staff to develop and lead the facility's training and education activities.
+As the ALCF education outreach lead, Paige Kinsley works with staff to develop and lead the facility's training and education activities.
 In this role, she is also the central point for all education, outreach, and training activities for the ALCF.
 Paige is committed to engaging underserved populations in STEM and increasing access to resources and knowledge about the power of science and high-performance computing to change the world.

 In 2023, she co-led a team of 20 organizers and trainers from national labs, academia, and a non-profit to run the first pilot of the Introduction to HPC Bootcamp.
 As a team, they developed engaging and inclusive materials for a diverse set of students.
 Based on student feedback, the bootcamp increased their interest in HPC and national lab careers, and a number of them have applied for DOE internship programs.